BartKorta/MSID/README.md

 #new_model(train_images, train_labels, test_images, test_labels)
 ```
 If you install keras and tensorflow then dataset (training images, labels and test images,labels) loads automatically.
-Also to reload optimal weigths you must put a "fashion-mnist-results" directory (you can find it in this github repo) with the code in the samo directory.
+Also to reload optimal weigths you must put a "fashion-mnist-results3" directory (you can find it in this github repo) with the code in the samo directory.